 If you think you’ve got an archiving problem, spare a thought for Stephen Lilgert, head of infrastructure strategy and development at the British Library.

-Publishers are legally required to send the library a copy of every book or newspaper printed in the
+Publishers are legally required to send the library a copy of every book or newspaper printed in the UK, “although we draw the line at London’s free-sheets,” says Lilgert.

 That requires a lot of physical storage space: 400 miles of shelves to be precise, holding over 13 million books and nearly a million journals and newspapers.